jimmy-little/jimmy-little.github.io/_posts/blog/2012-03-07-ipad-3-event-today.md

 on 2012-03-07 19:34 by jimmy

-So how did I do?
-Retina display?
-Check.
-No 7"?
-Check.
-LTE?
-Check.
-Haptic?
-Nope, but we didn't really expect that, did we?
-1080 Apple TV?
-Check.
-Long, boring third party software demos?
-Check.
-Catalogs?
-Not mentioned.
-And my big personal win is iPhoto.
-Pretty psyched about that one.

 iPhoto and iOS 5.1 is available today, and you can pre-order an iPad later this afternoon.
 They will ship on March 16.